 Category: Frankies and wraps | Format: Counter, kiosk

 Pros: Mumbai heritage brand.
-Simple product, low food cost.
+Simple product and focused menu.
 Good for high-traffic street locations.

 Cons: Brand recognition is mostly in western India.
 Menu is limited.